Diversity, Equity & Inclusion (DEI) Initiatives

 Promoting the Success of Mid-Career Hires

-The percentage of mid-career hires among employees in key positions has increased to 20%, and the percentage of line managers who joined the company mid-career has risen to 11% overall.
+The percentage of mid-career hires among employees in senior management positions has increased to 21.8%, and the percentage of line managers who joined the company mid-career has continued to rise, now standing at 11%.

 The Group continues to hire mid-career employees and promote line managers based on their individual abilities and aptitude, harnessing this process as a force to drive organizational change.
 We also continually raise manager awareness via training and other means, focusing on the need to respect the knowledge and opinions of mid-career hires and encourage them to take on new challenges.